EnviroMail 127 Australia - Microbial Diversity Profiling via NGS

 Method and Reporting

-Relative abundance of each organism (%), calculated musing total read counts.
+Relative abundance of each organism (%), calculated using total read counts.

 Diversity metrics (Shannon’s Index, True Diversity)